greg-raven/Uncommon-Sense/_posts/2016-09-08-the-beginning-of-all-freedom.md

 ---
-title: 'The beginning of all freedom'
+title: "The beginning of all freedom"
 layout: post
 categories:
 - liberty